intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/efficient-method-for-tracking-changes-in-user-profiles-over-time.md

 The patented technology presented here, centered on networking devices for longitudinal storage of profiles, promises a future where web-based profiles are not just digital representations but trustworthy digital identities.

-## Functional Capabilities of the Profile Tracking Technology
+## Functional Capabilities of the Profile Tracker Technology

 The developed technology offers an advanced method for monitoring and identifying changes in computer executable profiles associated with registered entities over a period.
 Below is a detailed breakdown of its functionalities.

 ### Profile Retrieval and Staging

-The technology retrieves computer executable profile information for registered entities.
-This profile information encompasses personal data, review details, and aggregated credentialing details derived from multiple credentialing information sources, which once gathered, is staged in cloud repositories.
+The technology retrieves computer executable profile tracker information for registered entities.
+This profile tracker information encompasses personal data, review details, and aggregated credentialing details derived from multiple credentialing information sources, which once gathered, is staged in cloud repositories.

 ### Data Processing and Structuring